jwt625/jwt625.github.io/_posts/2025-04-02-how-to-excite-tiny-mech-wave.md

 (To be continued)

-# Tapering a mechanical waveguide
+# Tapering the width of a mechanical waveguide
 ([see also](https://x.com/jwt0625/status/1905499644958048363))

 <div style="display: flex; justify-content: space-between;">